mcogswell/cnn_treevis/README.md

-TODOs / Bugs
+TODOs
 ===

-* Note that caffe must be build without CuDNN support or the ReLU needs to be changed to use my implementation.
+* (Bug) Note that caffe must be build without CuDNN support or the ReLU needs to be changed to use my implementation.
 A better way to implement this would be in the fashion of yosinski's deconv implementation.

-TODOs / Features
-===

 * Allow drilling up in the hierarchy as well as drilling down.

+* Implement efficient batch computation.
+Have VisTree run an event loop.
+  Whenever a feature vis is requested it enqueues its path and waits for that vis to be computed.
+Each job in the event loop dequeues a whole batch from the queue and runs it.
+Once a specific path's job gets to execute it's likely to have already been handled by some other job, so it doesn't have to do any work.
+Tricky, but fun... use asyncio